 NOTE: The variations on per-instance NF load and resource usage could be influenced by the number of running NF instances in addition to the load itself.

 The predictions are provided with a Validity Period, as defined in clause 6.1.3.

+The number of resource status is limited by the maximum number of results provided as input parameter.

-* * * * First change * * * *
+* * * * Next change (5)* * * *

 6.6.3 Output Analytics